|

 learnt that violence simply doesn't work and attributing violent intentions to God is

+utterly foreign to the gospel and to our tradition.
 Could a God who is love do or intend such

+things?
+I think not.
 I think we can safely say that the people of

 Israel of biblical times gradually came to understand God's ways and purposes as they